 After visiting the cathedral, go past the Peak Tram Lower Terminus and into Hong Kong Park, a green oasis in the city.
 With waterfalls, streams, ponds and cliffs, the Edward Youde Aviary, the Tai Chi Garden, and a greenhouse, this is a nice escape from the concrete jungle.
 The park is also home to the Flagstaff House Museum of Teaware, which has free admission, and tea-tasting sessions.

-6. Ride the tram
+6. Ride the loveable tram or ding ding

 Riding the tram in Central

-Riding the tram in Central | Photo by Chris Kirkland
+Riding the tram in Central is a thrilling experience, despite the slow pace. | Photo by Chris Kirkland

-7. Ride the escalator
+7. Marvel at the Mid-Levels escalator

 Hong Kong Mid Levels Escalator near Elgin Street